I am 16 years old and I am going to live in College accommodation. What support can I expect?

 It has to be said that these individuals are in the minority.
 The majority settle in quickly and enjoy this stage in their life, take advantage of what is on offer, thrive in the grown-up atmosphere and become one of the many delightful students who progress and achieve their aims.

 To give parents, carers and guardians the chance to talk through these issues we hold a parents evening a few weeks before term starts.
-There are also informal Christmas and Easter 'drop ins'.
-Parents / carers are automatically invited to the parents evening when we send out the joining instructions during the summer.

 What items can students bring to put in their rooms?